 The 2019 Honda Civic Sedan is a stylish, spacious, smooth-driving, and powerful.
 And this 4-door compact car is fun to drive.

 I sent Clinton “The Professor” Quan to see our friends at Rock Honda in the Los Angeles suburb of Fontana.
-They, of course, put the good Professor in a fully loaded 2019 Honda Civic Sedan for a day-long test drive.
+And of course, they put the good Professor in a fully loaded 2019 Honda Civic Sedan for a day-long test drive.

 2019 Honda Civic Sedan Top-3

 Click play below to listen to his complete analysis in our podcast report.
 Or you can continue reading and check out the pictures of this compact car that delivers way more than it’s price suggests.